DnD 5e - Artificer Infusions Breakdown

 - ERLW / TCoE: This allows you to get resistance to psychic, necrotic, and radiant damage.
 Resistances to these damage types are almost nonexistent.
 Throw this on a bear totem barbarian and they're nearly unstoppable.
 However, since you can't put more than one Infusion on the same item, you're likely choosing between this and Enhanced Defense for your own suit of armor.
 If you still want the AC bonus from Enhanced Defense, stick it on a shield.
 Remember that Absorb Elements is on your spell list, so you can use it to reliably provide resistance to common damage types, though you'll still need Resistant Armor for less common ones like Psychic and Necrotic damage.

 - TCoE: More spell slots are always welcome.
 At a glance, this looks just like the effects of a Pearl of Power, but the wording is different in a very important way.
 You can't use Spell-Refueling Ring to regain a spell slot above 3rd level, and if you don't have spells slots of 3rd level or lower, this doesn't do anything.
-This means that this item very specifically does not allow warlocks to regain a spell slot.
+This means that this item very specifically does not allow warlocks to regain a spell slot if they're above level 6.

 - TCoE: Bonuses to Initiative are hard to find.
 Advantage on Intitiative is even harder (unless you're running Enhance Ability (Dexterity) all the time).
 Put this on the whichever character in your party is best at area control spells so that they can get control of the battlefield before the fight gets going.
 Alternatively, if you have an assassin in the party they'll be very happy to have this so that they can reliably use Assassinate.